What is Intent Data: The Best Way to Unplug Your Revenue Pipeline?

 There are three types of intent data:

-- Third-party Intent Data: This comes from an intent data vendor who offers add-on data or intent-driven solutions and gives a more holistic view of your prospect’s buying activity by collecting data from multiple sources.
-Third-party intent data offers an extensive scale to help marketers access more new prospects and seamlessly transition them into their pipeline.
+- Third-party Intent Data: Data that is collected by vendors who offer data or intent-driven solutions to businesses.
+These vendors provide a more holistic view of a prospect’s buying activity by collecting data from multiple sources.
+Third-party intent data offers an extensive scale, which can help marketers access more new prospects and seamlessly transition them into their pipeline.
 This data can be particularly valuable for businesses looking to identify new potential customers and target their marketing efforts more effectively.

 Check out this guide, Intent Data: How to Use it to Generate Quality Sales and Marketing Leads, on operationalizing intent data for a more in-depth overview.